 As per a Marketing Charts Survey, businesses are spending most of their marketing cash on social media and email marketing.

-But integrating these two channels will take your customer relationship to the next level.
-Social Media can help you to craft a friendly and approachable brand image.
+But integrating social media and email marketing will take your customer relationship to the next level.
+Social media can help you to craft a friendly and approachable brand image.
 It’s a great platform to enable you to interact with your audience quickly.

-Email remains the most profitable marketing channel.
+Email remains the most profitable marketing channels.
 AppSumo is a 7-figure business and it derives 90% of its revenue from email.
 I’d call that pretty far from dead.

 But, for the best of all outcomes, I recommend that you let both of these channels work in tandem.
 Your email subscribers’ data can help you offer personalized recommendations to your customers on social media.

-There’s no limit to getting creative with cross-channel marketing campaigns.
-As an example, look how SouthWest Airlines uses text messages to lure their customers to sign up for their email list.
+There’s no limit to getting creative with cross-channel social network/email marketing campaigns.
+As an example, look how SouthWest Airlines uses text messages to lure their customers to their email signup list.

-Start with incorporating a couple of methods that I shared in the article and open doors to higher engagement and sales.
+Start with incorporating a couple of methods that I shared in the article to build your integrated social network/email campaign.
+It’ll open doors and lead to higher engagement and higher sales.

-How do you integrate your email and social media marketing efforts?
+How do you integrate your social media and email marketing campaigns into your overarching digital marketing strategy?
 Would you like to share your results from a cross-channel marketing campaign you ran?